dido/emdrb/README.txt

 * No SSL support.
 To support this fully, EventMachine needs to have more comprehensive SSL/TLS support.
 * RSpec tests are very basic, and need a lot more comprehensive work.
-  They also don't work for some reason when run under Rake, but work just fine when run manually.
 * Many standard configuration options for DRb still unsupported

 These and many other problems are scheduled to be addressed in the